-How to Scope a Software Project (Without Overbuilding)
+How to Scope a Software Project Without Overbuilding (2026 Data)

 Scope creep doesn't just happen during development — it starts during planning.
 And it's the #1 reason software projects go over budget and over timeline.

 Learning how to scope a software project properly is the single most valuable skill a founder can develop.
-Here's our framework.
+Here's the framework that works.

 Step 1: Start With the Problem, Not the Solution